 Michael also served as Chair of Fundraising for Anchor House, a UK based homeless charity where he led a £13m fundraise, and as Chair of Governors at a private school.
 He is passionately involved in conservation and the great outdoors, being an owner of an estate in Scotland and having conservation interests in Botswana.

-Fionnuala holds a number of senior positions in the Guernsey finance industry and is a Board Member of The Chartered Institute for Securities & Investment; a Chartered Fellow of The Chartered Institute for Securities & Investment; a Fellow of the London Institute of Banking & Finance (Chartered Institute of Bankers); a Fellow of ICSA: The Governance Institute; a Chartered Governance Professional; an Ambassador for the Chartered Management Institute; a Liveryman of the Worshipful Company of International Bankers and was granted Freedom of the City of London in 2007.
+Fionnuala holds a number of senior positions in the Guernsey finance industry and is a past Board Member of The Chartered Institute for Securities & Investment; a Chartered Fellow of The Chartered Institute for Securities & Investment; a Fellow of the London Institute of Banking & Finance (Chartered Institute of Bankers); a Fellow of ICSA: The Governance Institute; a Chartered Governance Professional; a Liveryman of the Worshipful Company of International Bankers and was granted Freedom of the City of London in 2007.

 Fionnuala has a long involvement in the Guernsey charitable sector, in both a fundraising and governance role, and is currently a director of the Guernsey Community Foundation.
 In addition, in 2009 she spent five months in China as a volunteer with VSO where she was an Organisational Development Adviser.